Ponds & Wetlands

 The 44 existing and 3 additional future ponds that collectively create the Harmony master drainage system work in concert with each other and their surrounding basins so that the drainage system meets all six of the above-described design goals.
 Although some ponds may seem remote from the neighborhoods, the water quality treatment, peak discharge attenuation and compensatory storage provided by those ponds is considered cumulatively as part of the entire master system.

-Goals 1 thru 4 are achieved by meeting and exceeding current Federal, State, & County stormwater and environmental protection regulations and permitting requirements.
+Goals 1 through 4 are achieved by meeting or exceeding current Federal, State, and County stormwater and/or environmental protection regulations and permitting requirements.
 South Florida Water Management District (SFWMD) issued a master permit in 2001 approving the design of the proposed master drainage system as shown on the Harmony Master Drainage Plan.
-SFWMD requires, as a condition of approval, that a public entity (either Osceola County or applicable CDD) provide perpetual maintenance of the drainage infrastructure.
-The Harmony CDD is the designated and approved entity responsible for the continued operation and maintenance of the master drainage system.
-This obligation includes the maintenance of not only the pond banks and the structural integrity of the pond berms, but also the underground piping systems and the discharge & control structures.
+As a condition for its approval, SFWMD requires that a public entity (i.e., either Osceola County or an applicable CDD) provide perpetual maintenance of the drainage infrastructure.
+The Harmony CDD is the designated & approved entity responsible for the continued operation & maintenance of the master drainage system.
+This obligation includes the maintenance of not only the pond banks & structural integrity of the pond berms, but also the underground piping systems & the discharge & control structures.

 Although the HCDD is ultimately responsible for maintenance of all community ponds, the Harmony Golf Preserve provides routine mowing and landscape maintenance of the ponds within or adjacent to the golf course.
 All of the drainage ponds and structures that are located within the golf course are within a maintenance easement granting the HCDD the right to perform either routine or emergency maintenance as may be required.